-In the Sacrament of Baptism, God gives us a gift.
+Through Baptism, God gives us a gift.
 He confirms His promise to grant us a new and abundant life through His Son, Jesus, and assures us of His steadfast love.

-Baptism, like the sacrament of the Lord’s Supper, is celebrated in the context of a worship service.
+Baptism, like the Lord’s Supper, is celebrated in the context of a worship service.
 It is not a private rite but a public celebration.
 Each time a person is baptized, the congregation gathered for worship has the privilege of resting in the assurance of God’s love and dedicating themselves to supporting one another in the journey of faith.

 When Jesus was baptized (see Matthew 3, Luke 3 and Mark 1), He heard His Heavenly Father proclaim: “You are my Son, the Beloved; with You, I am well-pleased.”

 In the same way, each time we celebrate a baptism, we remember our own baptism and how God gives us a brand new identity in Christ.

 We want to do all that we can to help make the celebration of your or your child’s baptism a special one.

 We hope that this will help you prepare and plan for your baptism at Union Church of Manila.

 No classes were held in 2020 due to the Covid crisis.

 Baptisms for adults and children (Adult Baptism/Immersion, Child Baptism, and Dedication) generally take place at the 8:30 am, 10:30 am and 12:30 pm Worship Services (except for Easter Sunday when UCM will announce its special Easter Services schedules).